Electromagnetic compatibility: Organizations

-Compliance with national or international standards is usually laid down by laws passed by individual nations.
-Different nations can require compliance with different standards.
+Europe

-In European law, EU directive 2014/30/EU (previously 2004/108/EC) on EMC defines the rules for the placing on the market/putting into service of electric/electronic equipment within the European Union.
+In European law, EU EMC directive 2014/30/EU (previously 2004/108/EC) defines rules for the placing on the market/putting into service of electric/electronic equipment within the European Union.
 The Directive applies to a vast range of equipment including electrical and electronic appliances, systems and installations.
 Manufacturers of electric and electronic devices are advised to run EMC tests in order to comply with compulsory CE-labeling.
 More are given in the list of EMC directives.
 Compliance with the applicable harmonised standards whose reference is listed in the OJEU under the EMC Directive gives presumption of conformity with the corresponding essential requirements of the EMC Directive.

+USA

 In 2019, the USA adopted a program for the protection of critical infrastructure against an electromagnetic pulse, whether caused by a geomagnetic storm or a high-altitude nuclear weapon.